u-eff-gee/Horst/README.md

 $ make
 ```

-Also this Makefile contains the `make clean` option.
+This Makefile contains a `make clean` option as well.

 ## 4 Usage <a name="usage"></a>